arpitvirk07/firereach-agent/README.md

 4. A personalized outreach email is generated.

-5. The outreach email is prepared for automated delivery.
+5. The outreach email is automatically sent using an email API.

 ---